mhaytmyr/Udacity/Term1_Project3/writeup_template.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:
 Two convolution layers with dropout layers and two dense layers.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-Initial attempt to record several laps revealed that car was able steer on the road where asphalt edge was prominent.
-However, it failed to pass curve right after the bridge, it slided into dirt and continued as if it was road.
-I realized the main reason algorithm failed at this section is due to not being able to detect edges.
-To overcome this issue, I created another dataset where I mainly focused on steering around this postion of the road.
+Initial attempt to train on data that recorded several laps revealed that car was not able to steer on the road where asphalt edges were not visible.
+Especially, it failed to pass curve right after the bridge, it slided into dirt and continued as if it was road.
+To overcome this issue, I created another dataset where I mainly focused on steering on this curve.

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: